 It’s not like this is top-secret.
 It’s in the public domain.
 You can Google it.
-When you read what’s up, it’s no wonder insurance companies and employers don’t include it in your benefits package.
+When you read what’s up, it’s no wonder insurance companies and employers don’t highlight it in your benefits package.

 Fewer therapists are taking insurance.
 Among therapists who still accept insurance, more are letting patients know about the risks of using health insurance to pay for therapy.